Related topics, below

 Folks look past the obvious.

-They both had ample time to come forward and proclaim Ethel innocence and, to, at least, save one parent for their children.
-They chose not to, instead, they both chose that Ethel should die, leaving their children to be orphaned, a decisive indicator of guilt for them both and as well as their devotion to the cause.
+Both Ethel and Julius had ample time to come forward and proclaim Ethel innocence and, to, at least, save one parent for their children.
+They chose not to. instead, they both chose that Ethel should die, leaving their children to be orphaned, a decisive indicator of guilt for them both, as well as their devotion to the cause, which was stronger than their love for their children, which, rationally, could not be more obvious.

-Direct evidence of Ethel's guilt came later, as did more evidence of the damage that the Rosenberg spy ring caused.
+Direct evidence of Ethel's guilt came later, as did more evidence of the damage that the Rosenberg spy ring caused, as reviewed above.

 Rosenbergs Redux, BY RONALD RADOSH AND STEVEN USDIN, DECEMBER 6, 2010